great-expectations/great_expectations/docs/getting_started/typical_workflow.rst

 By default Data Docs sites' files are published to the local filesystem in the `great_expectations/uncommitted/data_docs/` directory.
 To make a site available more broadly, a team member could configure Great Expectations to publish the site to a shared location, such as a :ref:`S3<publishing_data_docs_to_s3>` or GCS.

-All the Data Docs sites that your project has are defined in the ``great_expectations/great_expectations.yml`` configuration file.
-The site's configuration defines what they should display and where they are hosted.
-Data Docs is very customizable, but the details are beyond this article's scope.
-See this article for details: :ref:`Data Docs Reference<data_docs_reference>`.
+All of your project's Data Docs sites are defined in the ``great_expectations/great_expectations.yml`` configuration file.
+The site's configuration defines what to compile and where to store results.
+Data Docs is very customizable;.see the :ref:`Data Docs Reference<data_docs_reference>` for more information.

 Authoring expectation suites